sergei-grechanik/tupimage/README.md

   from the cache).
 * If tupimage freezes under tmux, make sure that the version of the tmux on your PATH is the same as the version of the running tmux server.
-* Tmux doesn't allow sending pass-through sequences from invisible panes and cannot send the terminal response back to inactive panes.
+* Tmux doesn't allow sending pass-through sequences from invisible panes (unless `allow-passthrough` is `all`) and cannot send the terminal response back to inactive panes.
 By default, if tupimage finds itself inside an inactive or invisible pane, it switches to one-way mode, which should help with inactive panes, but will probably fail for invisible panes (the image can be uploaded later with `tupimage --fix` though).
 There is another workaround which is to hijack focus by creating a temporary pane of height 1.
 This focus hijacking may be annoying, so it's disabled by default, you can enable it by setting `TUPIMAGE_TMUX_HIJACK=1` or using the `--tmux-hijack` option.

 ## SSH support